OUR VISION is a world without animal suffering where all beings are treated with compassion.

 We are stronger together.
 Collaborating with colleagues, sponsors, legislators, and leaders in business, faith, and advocacy, we find that animal protection is well within reach.
 With enthusiastic support of each other, we reach goals that we only dared to dream.

 We establish ambitious, clearly defined goals, and work in a long term and systematic manner to realize our objectives and create positive outcomes.
-We measure our success by our ability to protect animals and allow them to live free of harm.
+We measure our success by our ability to protect animals and allow them to live free of harm, always using effective altruism as a guiding principle.

 Humane Action Pittsburgh’s Diversity, Equity, and Inclusion Statement